Skip to content

 Clover Education Website

-Pool Maintenance 101: How to Keep Your Pool Clean, Clear & Ready to Dive In
+💦 Pool Maintenance 101: Keep Your Pool Clean, Clear & Ready

 Owning a pool is fantastic — until the water turns cloudy, the chlorine disappears, or algae shows up uninvited.
-But here’s the good news: with just a few simple steps each week, you can keep your pool sparkling clean and always ready for fun.
+The good news is that routine pool maintenance doesn’t have to be complicated.
+With just a few simple steps each week, you can keep your pool clean, clear, and always ready for fun.

-Whether you’re a first-time pool owner or want a quick refresher, here’s your go-to guide for **routine pool maintenance** done right.
+Whether you’re a first‑time pool owner or just need a refresher, here’s your go‑to guide for routine pool maintenance done right.

 🧽 1.
 Skim, Brush & Vacuum (2–3x Per Week)

-Leaves, bugs, and debris don’t just look bad — they feed algae and mess with your water chemistry.
+Leaves, bugs, pollen, and debris don’t just look bad — they feed algae and disrupt your water chemistry.

-Brush the pool walls and steps to remove buildup
+• Brush walls, steps, and corners to remove buildup

-Vacuum the pool floor at least once a week (manual or automatic)
+• Vacuum the pool floor weekly (manual or automatic)

-💡 *Tip:* Don’t forget to clean out your skimmer and pump baskets too!
+💡 Tip: Don’t forget to empty your skimmer and pump baskets — they fill up fast.

 🧪 2.
 Test & Balance Your Water (2x Per Week)

-Water chemistry is key to a healthy, safe pool.
-Testing your water regularly helps prevent algae, cloudy water, and irritation.
+Water chemistry is the backbone of a healthy pool.
+Testing regularly helps prevent algae, cloudy water, staining, and irritation.

 • Chlorine: 1–3 ppm